 *The feature will be launched in stages.
 By 28 September 2018, this feature will apply to all driver-partners nationwide.

-If you ignore or cancel* multiple jobs continuously you may be set as ‘Unavailable’, and may be temporarily prevented from receiving new jobs.
+If you ignore or cancel* multiple jobs consistently you may be set as ‘Unavailable’, and may be temporarily prevented from receiving new jobs.
 If that happens, the timer on your Grab Driver app will show for how long you’ll remain unavailable.

 Images for illustrative purposes only.